 “A rock crashed through our basketball hoop a steep angle from above and burst upon impact.”

-People have been watching meteor showers, such as the Perseids in early August, for at least hundreds of years.
+People have been watching meteor showers, such as the Perseids in early August, for thousands of years.
 Space.com: “Perseid meteoroids (which is what they’re called while in space) are fast.
 They enter Earth’s atmosphere (and are then called meteors) at roughly 133,200 mph (60 kilometers per second) relative to the planet.
 Most are the size of sand grains; a few are as big as peas or marbles.
 Almost none hit the ground, but if one does, it’s called a meteorite.”
 For all meteor showers, the meteors you see are made almost exclusively by sand- to pea-sized objects that ablate away in the atmosphere and never hit the ground.
 If you see a meteor during a meteor shower, you are not going to find a meteorite.

 “During the meteorite shower in early August, I believe what seems to be a meteorite fell in the yard of my daughter’s home.
 It apparently was smoldering all night and the odor from the heated rock was a stench.
 It hit the surface of the ground and the plants that were beneath it, the roots were scorched and destroyed.
 It took several buckets of water to stop the smoke and cool it off.”